 Capitalism Doesn’t Add Up

-The crucial math skill in this instance is not numerical computation, but simply the training to notice when someone makes unwarranted assumptions.
-The terrible current state of the world economy stems from erroneous assumptions about human nature that mainstream economists make at the beginning of their reasoning, before they ever get to their numerical computations.
+Here the crucial math skill is not numerical computation, but simply the training to notice when someone makes unwarranted assumptions.
+The terrible current state of the world stems from erroneous assumptions about culture and human nature that mainstream economists and politicians make at the beginning of their reasoning, before they ever get to their numerical computations.
 We’ve been misdirected away from the truth by corporate news media that, as Chomsky has said, encourage lively debate within a very narrow spectrum.

 — — — — — —